 But other than the ending I honestly didn’t have any complaints!
 This is one I definitely plan to give to my dad for Christmas (yes I will actually pay for a physical copy for my dad!) because this style of book is well and truly up his alley and I can see him smashing it out in a couple of days.

 by Anthea Proudfoot

 Awesome book!
 Great thriller with political, historical suspense, complex relationships, powerful characters.

-Sean Heary is a former business executive who lived for many years only a stone’s throw from the Kremlin.
+Sean Heary lived for many years only a stone's throw from the Kremlin.
 No wonder he writes political thrillers.
-Born and raised in Australia, Sean now makes Germany his home.
+He also worked for several years in Tashkent, Uzbekistan where he met his wife.
+Born and raised in Australia, Sean now makes Bonn, Germany his home.